London Area Guide

 If you prefer to escape with a pint in hand, London is home to some of the oldest pubs in the UK, still serving beer after several hundred years.
 While the British were not known for their culinary expertise until as recently as 30 years ago, London has now become a foodie mecca.
 Pick a different nationality every night, eat the freshest sushi imaginable, get the best Chinese food this side of Hong Kong or blow your salary at a three Michelin star restaurant.
 London is an exciting place for food lovers with tried and tested restaurants vying for attention with a multitude of small pop ups offering the tastiest treats imaginable.

 If therapy for you is a well worn credit card after a days shopping then London will be your nirvana.
 London is home to a dizzying array of designer labels from boutique to global fashion house.
-And when staying at our Notting Hill apartments you have the biggest shopping mall in Europe 10 minutes away and just round the corner, the eclectic and world famous Portobello Road market.
+And when staying at our Notting Hill or South Kensington apartments you have the biggest shopping mall in Europe 10 minutes away, and just round the corner, the eclectic and world famous Portobello Road market.

-Our apartments in Notting Hill are a great base from which to explore our exciting and vibrant city.
-Have a look through our brief introduction to the Notting Hill area to find out why we and a lot of Londoners love it.
-The following web sites will give you some more London ideas.
+Our apartments in Notting Hill and South Kensington are a great base from which to explore our exciting and vibrant city.
+Have a look through our brief introduction to the Notting Hill and South Kensington areas to find out why we and a lot of Londoners love it.
+The following websites will give you some more London ideas.